flant/ovpn-admin/README.md

 * Providing metrics for Prometheus, including certificates expiration date, number of (connected/total) users, information about connected users;
 * (optionally) Specifying CCD (`client-config-dir`) for each user;
 * (optionally) Operating in a master/slave mode (syncing certs & CCD with other server);
-* (optionally) Specifying/changing password for additional authorization in OpenVPN.
+* (optionally) Specifying/changing password for additional authorization in OpenVPN;
+* (optionally) Specifying the Kubernetes LoadBalancer if it's used in front of the OpenVPN server (to get an automatically defined `remote` in the `client.conf.tpl` template).

 ### Screenshots